Creighton vs. San Diego State: Odds, spread, over/under - NCAA Tournament Elite Eight

 Creighton vs. San Diego State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Elite Eight

-An Elite Eight battle features the No. 6 seed Creighton Bluejays (24-12) meeting the the No. 5 seed San Diego State Aztecs (30-6) on Sunday at KFC Yum!
-Center.
-This NCAA Tournament matchup begins at 2:20 PM.
+The No. 6 seed Creighton Bluejays (24-12) and No. 5 seed San Diego State Aztecs (30-6) will compete for a spot in the NCAA Tournament Final Four on Sunday at KFC Yum!
+Center, beginning at 2:20 PM.

-In this article, you will take a look at odds and spreads for the Creighton vs. San Diego State matchup across multiple sportsbooks.
+In this article, you can see the spread and odds across multiple sportsbooks for the Creighton vs. San Diego State matchup.

 Creighton vs. San Diego State Game Info